-Toby Dalton is co-director of the Nuclear Policy Program at the Carnegie Endowment.
+Toby Dalton is co-director and a senior fellow of the Nuclear Policy Program at the Carnegie Endowment.
 An expert on nonproliferation and nuclear energy, his work addresses regional security challenges and the evolution of the global nuclear order.

 From 2002 to 2010, Dalton served in a variety of high-level positions at the U.S. Department of Energy, including acting director for the Office of Nuclear Safeguards and Security and senior policy adviser to the Office of Nonproliferation and International Security.
 He also established and led the department’s office at the U.S. embassy in Pakistan from 2008-2009.

 Dalton previously served as professional staff member to the Senate Foreign Relations Committee, a Luce Scholar at the Institute for Far Eastern Studies in Seoul, a research associate at the National Bureau of Asian Research, and a project associate for the Carnegie Nuclear Policy Program.